 Unfortunately, no Spaniel excluding the Irish Water Spaniel has a hypoallergenic coat.
 Given their luscious furry composition, they are one of the moderate to high shedding breeds and also require more grooming attention for them to manage their cuteness.
 This naturally means that their little bodies and fur automatically produce more allergens that could cause severe reactions in a sensitive individual.

 Spaniels are also prone to gum and teeth problems, so daily brushing is a must.
 Pet parents can use a high-quality dog-friendly toothpaste with a mild smell and meaty flavour to ensure a complete and tasty grooming experience for their beloved pooches.
-Similarly for bathing, there are numerous dog shampoos that you could use, however, for best results consulting with your vet or using a vet-referred product is no wonder the best choice.
+Similarly for bathing, there are numerous dog shampoos that you could use, however, for best results consulting with your vet or using a vet-referred hypoallergenic shampoo is no wonder the best choice.

 Are Blue Roan Spaniels good dogs?